-Restrictions and Guidelines for Oracle Grid Infrastructure Upgrades Review the restrictions and changes for upgrades to Oracle Grid Infrastructure installations, which consists of Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM).
+Restrictions and Guidelines for Oracle Grid Infrastructure Upgrades Review the restrictions and changes for upgrades to Oracle Grid Infrastructure installations.

 11.5.5.1 About the CVU Grid Upgrade Validation Command Options

 You can use the Cluster Verification Utility (CVU) to validate your system readiness before upgrading.